-The patient with acute pericarditis may develop cardiac tamponade or pericardial effusion.
-Excess fluid will collect in the pericardial space.
-A "window" is cut on the pericardium to allow drainage of excess fluid from the pericardium to the peritoneum or chest area and can be used for diagnosis.
+The patient with acute pericarditis may develop excess fluid in the pericardial space, leading to pericardial effusion and potentially cardiac tamponade.
+In severe cases, a surgical procedure can be performed where a "window" is cut through the pericardium to allow drainage of excess fluid from the pericardium to the peritoneum or chest area.